Home

 1977

-Angus’s Stretch was created by Brian Clarke for photographer and gallery owner Angus Stokes.
-The work is divided into four vertical sections and adopts the gridded background Clarke had previously employed in paintings for the Queen’s Medical Centre Chapel.
-Across the top portion of the work, two linear elements span all four divisions: the white one traces the rout of a road near Stokes’s home, while the blue one references the course of the nearby River Wye.
+Angus’s Stretch was created by Brian Clarke in 1977 for photographer and gallery owner Angus Stokes.
+The work is divided into four vertical sections and adopts the gridded background that Clarke had previously employed in selected panels from the 1976–1979 Queen’s Medical Centre Chapel commission.
+Across the upper portion of the work, two linear elements extend across all four divisions: the white line traces the route of a road near Stokes’s home, while the blue line references the course of the nearby River Wye.

 "I have always been a great admirer of Japanese and Chinese calligraphic painting and I have always been interested in those Western artists who have adopted that kind of imagery or technique.
 For example, Julius Bissier who became a master calligrapher, or Johannes Schreiter.
 As a young man, probably when I was 19, 20 or 21 I made several copies of Japanese screen paintings.
 So there has always been a deep admiration for that kind of work."